 For decades, you’ve been living at your beloved house with your family.
 However, kids grow up and leave home to build their own lives, visiting on holidays and occasional weekends.
 Suddenly, the house feels empty and enormous, but you’re not ready to call the moving company.
-Amid ever increasing bills, staying in your home may require you finding a housemate to supplement the cost.
+Amid ever-increasing bills, staying in your home may require you to find a housemate to supplement the cost.
 In this moving blog, we’ll explain why you should get a housemate instead of moving out.

 Help with Costs